 This article will deal with this last key doctrine.
 Let's define their big theological terms first.

-Vicarious (or Substitutionary) - An Old Testament (and before that the surrounding culture's) concept of substituting an 'innocent' animal (by death/sacrifice) as a sin offering for the sins of a person.
+Vicarious (or Substitutionary) - An Old Testament (and before that the surrounding culture's) concept of substituting an 'innocent' animal (by death/sacrifice) as an offering for the sins of a person.

 Atoning - The concept of making amends or repairing a wrong done.
-Specifically from the Old Testament (and before that the surrounding culture's) concept of removing one's sin or guilt by an offering of an animal's blood sacrifice or other religious rituals.
+Specifically from the Old Testament (and before that the surrounding culture's) concept of removing one's sin or guilt by an offering of an animal's blood sacrifice or other religious rituals or offerings.

 Perhaps one of the best Old Testament definitions of forgiveness is given in Psalm 103:

 "He has not dealt with us according to our sins, nor rewarded us according to our iniquities.
 For as high as the heavens are above the earth, So great is His loving-kindness toward those who fear Him.
 As far as the east is from the west, So far has He removed our transgressions from us.
 Just as a father has compassion on his children, So the LORD has compassion on those who fear Him."
 (Psalms 103:10-13)

 The Son of Man spells out forgiveness quite clearly in this passage: